Published on 02 Nov 07

 - next steps.

-Judy is an Assistant Commissioner in Public Groups and International and leads the Justified trust initiative having previously led the Sydney Operations group.
+Judy is an Assistant Commissioner in the Public Groups and International area of the ATO and leads the Justified Trust initiative and Top 1000 Tax Performance program, having previously led the Sydney Operations group.
 Judy joined the ATO in 2009.
 Prior to joining the ATO, Judy was a Corporate Tax Partner with a large advisory firm.
-Judy also has experience as Head of Tax for a large Australian listed group
+Judy also has experience as Head of Tax for a large Australian listed group.

 - Current at